 Not all children carrying extra pounds are overweight or obese.
 Some children have larger than average body frames.
 And children normally carry different amounts of body fat at the various stages of development.
-So you might not know just by looking at your child if weight is a health concern.
+So you might not know by how your child looks if weight is a health concern.

 The body mass index (BMI), which provides a guideline of weight in relation to height, is the accepted measure of overweight and obesity.
-Your child's doctor can help you figure out if your child's weight could pose health problems by using growth charts, the BMI and, if necessary, other tests.
+Your child's doctor can use growth charts, the BMI and, if necessary, other tests to help you figure out if your child's weight could pose health problems.

 When to see a doctor